Franky1/Tesseract-OCR-5-Docker/README.md

 Docker Image with latest Tesseract OCR Version 5.x.x built from sources.

-The sources are pulled from the latest `main` branch of the [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) project.
+The sources are pulled from the latest `main` branch and latest `releases` of the [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) project.

 Docker Hub: <https://hub.docker.com/r/franky1/tesseract>